 Federal vs. Iowa Drug Charges

 Most criminal accusations, including most drug charges, are tried by the state of Iowa.
-However, all of the things banned by state law – the possession, sale and manufacture of substances made illegal by law – are also prohibited by federal law.
+However, all of the things banned by state law – the possession, sale, and manufacture of substances made illegal by law – are also prohibited by federal law.
 In 1970, U.S. Congress passed the Controlled Substances Act, and it remains both in effect and as the core law justifying the futile War on Drugs.

 Iowa and the federal government have similar laws regarding controlled substances.
-The substances made illegal are the same, and make the mere possession of these substances a crime.
+The substances made illegal are the same and make the mere possession of these substances a crime.
 Both also ban the distribution and manufacture of any of these substances, with harsh penalties.

 The federal government, however, is more likely to prosecute charges like trafficking.
 Federal trafficking charges have mandatory minimum sentences.
 Having a certain amount of certain controlled substances can lead to at least several decades in federal prison.
 The federal government can still prosecute simple possession charges, which may occur as a result of finding drugs in your possession at a federally-regulated facility, like a prison or an airport.

-The Drug Enforcement Agency is mainly responsible for prosecution of drug laws, but any federal agency can enforce federal drug laws.
+The Drug Enforcement Agency is mainly responsible for the prosecution of drug laws, but any federal agency can enforce federal drug laws.
 If charged with federal charges, you will go through federal court and face time in federal prison.